nicholasproietti/LGM/README.md

 `XGB_Kepler` is the file in which we have used an XGB Regressor to train using KOI parameters to predict exoplanet radius

-`Light_Curve_Simulation` is the file in which we are trying to simulate an exoplanet transit light curve in Progress

 `KOI_Regression.ipynb` - Illustrates the results of exoplanet radii predictions from the Kepler Object of Interest (KOI) table parameters using an MLP regressor

 ## Data used